cicsdev/cics-banking-sample-application-cbsa/etc/usage/reactUI/doc/CBSA_React_UI_User_Guide.md

 ![Control Panel](./images/ReactUIUserGuide/101-Carbon-React-Control-Panel.png)

-Upon login, the user should be faced with the user functions list, containing both "User Services" and "Accounts Service".
+Upon login, the user will see the user functions list, containing both "User Services" and "Accounts Service".
 These functions are also available from the hamburger menu in the top left of the screen.

 ![Hamburger Menu](./images/ReactUIUserGuide/Carbon-React-Hamburger-Icon.png)